SergioMmCc/Programacion_Competitiva/README.md

 * Python

 ## About Us
-We are Sergio Moncada and Diego Rangel, Systems Engineering students at `Universidad Tecnologica de Pereira UTP`.
-We are part of the competitive programming team `UTP - CodeDeGrace`.
+I am Sergio Moncada, Systems Engineering student at `Universidad Tecnologica de Pereira UTP`.
+I'm part of the competitive programming team `UTP - CodeDeGrace`.

-We began our journey in competitive programming in the 2023 - II semester.
-Our goal is to qualify for future `ICPC programming world finals` in the years 2025 and 2026.
+I began my journey in competitive programming in the 2023 - II semester.
+My goal is to qualify for future `ICPC programming world finals` in the years 2026 and 2027.